<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://www.depressedfan.com/basketball/sixers/two-hot-teams-meet-in-detroit.php" />
+<link rel="alternate" type="text/html" href="http://www.depressedfan.com/basketball/sixers/sterlings-methods-live-on-in-p.php" />

 <author>